All the Walking Routes up Moel Siabod in Snowdonia

 Height Gained – 700 metres, Distance – 4 km, Time –3 hours.

-This is a much more interesting walking route than than the tourist path that starts from Plas y Brenin, which is best used as a descent.
+The walk from Pont Cyfyng, just outside Capel Curig on the road towards Betws-y-coed, is a much more interesting walking route than than the popular path that starts from Plas y Brenin.
 The NE Ridge is a superior walk along a blunt ridge, skirting the cwm high above Llyn y Foel.
 Some of the lower reaches can be a bit of a slog.
 Add around 3km and 50m ascent if you want to start from Capel Curig.

 Height Gained – 730 metres, Distance – 5 km, Time –3 hours.

-This route also starts from Pont Cyfyng, but it’s often walked from Dolwyddelan and it’s by far the best route up.
+This route can also be reached from Pont Cyfyng via Llyn y Foel or by following the old track between Capel and Dolwyddelan, but it’s often walked from the latter.
+Wherever you start off, it’s by far the best route up in our opinion.
 While it may be a scramble, there’s nothing technical about it and is more of a boulder clamber than a scramble.
 The main danger is navigation as the route isn’t particularly clear (other than keep to the crest and enjoy the scramble!)

 It also passes through Llyn y Foel, and the cwm into which it nestles.
 It’s ideally placed for a lunch stop before the main scramble up the Daear Ddu.